Willy93-coder/Willy93-coder/README.md

 - [LinkedIn](https://www.linkedin.com/in/guillermocifre)
 - [Twitter](https://x.com/WillyDev93)

-I’m excited to collaborate on projects that push the boundaries of  frontend, mobile or web, development and deliver meaningful user experiences.
+I’m excited to collaborate on projects that push the boundaries of frontend (mobile or web) development and deliver meaningful user experiences.
 Let’s connect!